 Now for a trip down South to “The Grange”, the home of Harold’s brother, who worked as an engineer at McVities Biscuit factory.
 “Dear Son Harold, came down to Willie’s yesterday, had a very pleasant journey down.
 Willie, Alice and the children are well.
 Mother and myself are O.K.
 Been out this morning, when we got back to The Grange rain came along.
 Fond love, Dad”

 In 1936, Mr and Mrs Monks made their most exotic trip yet — all the way to “Tofino, Vancouver Island, BC, Canada”!

 William and Polly Monks sailed from Liverpool on April 17 1936 and by May 3 1936, they were in Tofino, where they spent the next several months.
 Their grandson Harold Frank Monks was born on January 31 1937.

 At the end of April 1937, Mr. and Mrs. Monks left Tofino.
-A few days later, they sailed from New Westminster on SS Pacific Pioneer, a small cargo steamer with first class accommodation.
-Mr. and Mrs. Monks had shore leave in San Francisco then travelled through the Panama Canal.
+A few days later, they sailed from New Westminster on SS Pacific Pioneer, a small cargo steamer with first class accommodation, games and sunbathing in deck chairs, “a limited party of like-minded people.”
+(Harold had previously travelled on the “Pioneer” in 1929 and kept all the brochures, so we can get an idea of what it was like) Shipping records show that Mr. and Mrs. Monks had shore leave in San Francisco (but no postcards sent!) then travelled through the Panama Canal.
 They arrived in Manchester in July 1937.

-William and Polly Monks celebrated their Golden Wedding Anniversary on April 18 1939.
-Harold’s “Ma” died a few months later.
+Back in Lancashire, William and Polly Monks celebrated their Golden Wedding Anniversary on April 18 1939.
+“Ma” died a few months later.
 “Dad” died in 1952.